 Everything in their complete surroundings used asbestos for heat control.
 Even boilermakers’ tools and clothing contained asbestos.
 Back then, asbestos was supposed to be their personal protective equipment.

-It’s fair to say when asbestos is properly installed and completely contained, it’s somewhat stable and harmless.
-But that wasn’t the case in early boiler rooms or on old boiler manufacturing assembly lines.
+It’s fair to say that when asbestos is properly installed and completely contained, it’s somewhat stable and harmless.
+However, that wasn’t the case in early boiler rooms or on old boiler manufacturing assembly lines.

 - When asbestos is disturbed by installation, maintenance, or removal, it becomes friable or easily crumbling.